spotify/spotify-json/README.md

 A C++11 JSON writer and parser library.
 It

-* requires very little boilerplate code when using it,
+* requires very little boilerplate code,
 * is fast,
 * comes with [a good suite of tests](test),
 * is deployed and in active use on well over 100 million devices,